 'He knows nothing,' she signed after a long moment of glaring.
 'Leave him.
 We'll go back.'

 Like a pack of mangy wolves they made their way deeper into the woods, their gait unsteady and their very presence full of hunger.
-Dylis was sure that if someone had placed a raw liver in front of her, she would have fought the others tooth and nail to get to devour it.
-Each step she took had her feeling less tired and more hunger, which wasn't a helpful exchange.
+Dylis was sure that if someone had placed a raw liver in front of her, she would have fought tooth and nail to devour it.
+Each step she took had her feeling less tired and more hungry, which wasn't a helpful exchange.

 'Good work,' Dylis signed before the situation could get any more surreal.